andrewGhazi/malacoda/README.md

 In addition to the summary statistics table output above, the sampler outputs for each variant are saved in the user-defined output directory.
-These are stanfit objects, hence they can be visualized using all the tools provided in packages like [bayesplot](http://mc-stan.org/users/interfaces/bayesplot).
+These are stanfit objects, thus they can be visualized using all the tools provided in packages like [bayesplot](http://mc-stan.org/users/interfaces/bayesplot).